My aim is to seed projects that help re-write our current story.

 From September 2014 - June 2016 I worked as a genetic engineer full time in a biotechnology laboratory as a Researcher of Synthetic Biology at Imperial College London, designing experiments and creating solutions to an unsustainable world in the form of cell bio-factories.
 These bio-factories could one day produce our fuels, and high value products like cosmetics, bioplastics, and even help change our unsustainable food system.
-At Imperial I also contribute towards undergraduate teaching, in the form of designing metabolic engineering practical classes, delivering lectures, and supervising two undergraduate students, and one Master’s student.
+At Imperial I also contributed towards undergraduate teaching, in the form of designing metabolic engineering practical classes, delivering lectures, and supervising two undergraduate students, and one Master’s student.
 I have also been lucky enough to collaborate with our neighbours at the Royal College of Art to run workshops at the intersection of synthetic biology and art/design, and deliver talks that combine science and sustainability.

 Guerilla Science (guerillascience.org)